puni-ram48/MADE-SS2024/README.md

 I would like to extend my gratitude to our tutors **Philip Heltweg** and **Georg Schwarz** for their guidance and support throughout this project.

 ## License
-This project is licensed under the  - see the [LICENSE](LICENSE.md) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.